LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 -----

-This library provides a dictionary (also know as associative array, map, or symbol table) protocol, a simple binary tree implementation, and a red–black tree implementation.
+This library provides a dictionary (also know as associative array, map, or symbol table) protocol and binary tree, AVL tree, and Red–Black tree implementations.

 API documentation